CyberReaper00/minserve/README.md

 # MinServe
 > [!warning]
 > MinServe is created for the purpose of testing and fast development, it is not meant to be used for production or secure environments but for testing, prototyping and hobby projects
+> It must also be known that MinServe is heavily under construction, is not complete in any way and will include a lot of problems
 >
 > Any work being done in those settings should use something like NGINX or Apache Server
 ---